-Mission San Xavier del Bac is a church, school, and frequently visited tourist attraction in Tucson on the Tohono O'Odham San Xavier Indian Reservation.
+San Xavier del Bac Mission (sometimes also referred to as Mission San Xavier del Bac) is a church, school, and frequently visited tourist attraction in Tucson on the Tohono O'Odham San Xavier Indian Reservation.

-The mission was named in 1692 by Padre Eusebio Kino for a pioneering Christian missionary and co-founder of the Society of Jesus (Jesuit Order), Francis Xavier.
+The mission was named after Francis Xavier, a pioneering Christian missionary and co-founder of the Society of Jesus (Jesuit Order).

 Completed in 1797, the church has Mexican, Spanish, and Tohono O'odham influences.